Trainer's Tips

 Introduction

-Box feeding was originally popularised by Bart Bellan in 2017 and was first widely used with high-drive working dogs.
-While it originated in working dog circles, I believe this method should be on the radar of every owner, as it has potential applications for most dogs.
+The concepts behind box feeding were originally popularised by Bart Bellan in 2017 and were first widely used with high-drive working dogs.
+While it originated in working dog circles, I believe implementing a structured box feeding dog routine should be on the radar of every owner, as it has potential applications for most dogs.

 I first heard about feeding boxes when custom requests started coming in around 2022, as they became more widely adopted in dog sports and among pet owners.
 As more requests came in, it sparked curiosity.
-I began a deeper dive into researching what’s often referred to as dopamine box feeding and its applications.
-I’m now a firm believer that it has value for every dog and owner, and in this blog I’ll explain why.
+I began a deeper dive into researching what’s often referred to as a dopamine box for dogs and its applications.
+I’m now a firm believer that structured box feeding for dogs has incredible value for every dog and owner, and in this blog, I’ll explain why.

 What Is Box Feeding?

-As the name suggests, box feeding is literally feeding your dog from a box.
-The more important question, though, is why this is such a powerful training aid.
+As the name suggests, box feeding dogs means literally feeding your dog from a dedicated box.
+The more important question, though, is why this is such a powerful framework for box feeding dog training.

-Box feeding works because it creates a contextual cue.
+A regular dog box feeding routine works beautifully because it creates a contextual cue.
 Dogs learn that when they see the box, a specific behaviour is expected.

 The behaviour we teach is simple: the dog places their head in the box and does not break position until released, expecting food to be delivered inside the box.